inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Sine/asinh.md

 # `asinh`

-Compute the inverse sine of x, where the output is in radians.
+Compute the arc hyperbolic sine of `x`.

 ```@setup repl_only
 using LinearAlgebra